-Reproxalap and our other product candidates, and the activities associated with development and potential commercialization, including testing, manufacture, safety, efficacy, recordkeeping, labeling, storage, approval, advertising, promotion, sale, and distribution, are subject to extensive regulation by the FDA and other regulatory agencies in the United States and by comparable authorities in other jurisdictions.
+Reproxalap and our other product candidates, and the activities associated with development and commercialization, including testing, manufacture, safety, efficacy, recordkeeping, labeling, storage, approval, advertising, promotion, sale, and distribution, are subject to extensive regulation by the FDA and other regulatory agencies in the United States and by comparable authorities in other jurisdictions.

-Our ongoing research and development activities and planned clinical development for our product candidates may be delayed, modified, or ceased for a variety of reasons, including:
+Our ongoing research and development activities and planned clinical development and commercialization for our product candidates may be delayed, modified, or ceased for a variety of reasons, including:

-- determining that a product candidate is ineffective or potentially causes harmful side effects during preclinical studies or clinical trials; - difficulty establishing predictive preclinical models for demonstration of safety and efficacy of a product candidate in one or more potential therapeutic areas for clinical development;
+- determining that a product candidate is ineffective or potentially causes harmful side effects during preclinical studies or clinical trials; - difficulty establishing predictive preclinical models for demonstration of safety and efficacy of a product candidate in one or more potential therapeutic areas for clinical development; - patients in our clinical trials may demonstrate greater response rates or improvements from vehicle or standard of care than was expected when designing and powering our clinical trials; - delays resulting from or additional protocols being required as result of the COVID-19 pandemic; - lack of availability of, or difficulty recruiting and retaining, a sufficient number of patients to adequately power our clinical trials; - difficulties in manufacturing a product candidate, including the inability to manufacture a product candidate in a sufficient quantity, suitable form, or in a cost-effective manner, or under processes acceptable to the FDA for marketing approval or commercial sale; - the proprietary rights of third parties, which may preclude us from developing or commercializing a product candidate; - determining that a product candidate may be uneconomical for us to develop or commercialize, or may fail to achieve market acceptance or adequate pricing or reimbursement;

-- patients in our clinical trials may demonstrate greater response rates or improvements from vehicle or standard of care than was expected when designing and powering our clinical trials, such as was observed in the SOLACE Trial; - delays resulting from or additional protocols being required as result of the COVID-19 pandemic; - lack of availability of, or difficulty recruiting, a sufficient number of patients to adequately power our clinical trials; - difficulties in manufacturing a product candidate, including the inability to manufacture a product candidate in a sufficient quantity, suitable form, or in a cost-effective manner, or under processes acceptable to the FDA for marketing approval; - the proprietary rights of third parties, which may preclude us from developing or commercializing a product candidate; - determining that a product candidate may be uneconomical for us to develop or commercialize, or may fail to achieve market acceptance or adequate pricing or reimbursement; - our expectations regarding our expenses and revenue, the sufficiency or use of our cash resources and needs for additional financing; - our inability to secure strategic partners which may be necessary for advancement of a product candidate into clinical development or commercialization; or - our prioritization of other indications or product candidates for advancement.
+- our expectations regarding our expenses and revenue, the sufficiency or use of our cash resources, and needs for additional financing; - a safety concern or signal may arise that triggers a clinical hold; - our inability to secure strategic partners which may be necessary for advancement of a product candidate into clinical development or commercialization; or - our prioritization of other indications or product candidates for advancement.